jfad3/Automated-detection-of-diabetic-retinopathy-from-fundus-image-using-deep-learning/README.md

 ### Algortihms Used

-1. Convolutional Neural Network
+1. Resnet
+2. Swim transformer

-Accuracy We got 73%
+Accuracy We got 71%